gradientsearch/gradientsearch/README.md

 Outside of work, I enjoy outdoor activities like hiking, biking, and recreational sports.
 Indoors, I spend my time reading, experimenting with bread baking, and exploring various tech interests, including Arduino microcontrollers, security-focused Android distributions (such as LineageOS and CalyxOS), SELinux, container security, and diving into the world of 3D printing.

-## 🔭 Recent projects
+## 🔭 Current projects

 - [vault-plugin-secrets-pwmanager](https://github.com/gradientsearch/vault-plugin-secrets-pwmanager) A plugin providing a comprehensive solution designed to integrate HashiCorp Vault's advanced secrets management capabilities into a user-friendly password management system.
+- [WebCryptoUI](https://github.com/gradientsearch/WebCryptoUI) Secure, local encryption/decryption using Web Crypto API.
+Enter symmetric or asymmetric keys in textboxes to securely process text data directly in your browser, ensuring privacy as no data is ever transmitted to or processed by any server.
 - [gradientsearch.dev](https://github.com/gradientsearch/gradientsearch.dev) My personal website.
-- [scrumdinger](https://github.com/gradientsearch/scrumdinger) An app that helps teams manage their daily scrums by keeping track of time.

 ## 🌱 I’m currently learning